American Expeditionary Forces: African Americans

 African Americans were drafted on the same basis as whites and made up 13 percent of the draftees.
-By the end of the war, over 350,000 African-Americans had served in A. E. F. units on the Western Front.
+By the end of the war, over 350,000 African-Americans had served in AEF units on the Western Front.
 However, they were assigned to segregated units commanded by white officers.
+African-American troops were often subjected to discrimination and harassment in the United States.
+In 1917, a mutiny and riot erupted in Houston (Texas) involving 156 soldiers from the all-black 24th Infantry Regiment.
+The incident occurred within a climate of overt racist hostility from members of the all-white Houston Police Department (HPD) against members of the local black community and black soldiers stationed at Camp Logan.
+Following an incident where police officers arrested and assaulted black soldiers, many of their comrades mutinied and marched to Houston.
+There they opened fire and killed eleven civilians (including a minor, Fred E. Winkler) and five policemen.
+Five soldiers also died, (four to friendly fire and one from suicide).
+In accordance with the military laws of the time, 118 soldiers were tried in three courts-martial.
+A total of 110 were convicted, of whom 19 were executed and 63 were sentenced to life imprisonment.

 One fifth of the black soldiers sent to France saw combat, compared to two-thirds of the whites.
-They were three percent of A. E. F. combat forces, and under two percent of battlefield fatalities.
+They were three percent of AEF combat forces, and under two percent of battlefield fatalities.

 "The mass of the colored drafted men cannot be used for combatant troops", said a General Staff report in 1918, and it recommended that "these colored drafted men be organized in reserve labor battalions."
 They handled unskilled labor tasks as stevedores in the Atlantic ports and common laborers at the camps and in the Services of the Rear in France.

 The French, whose front-line troops were resisting combat duties to the point of mutiny, requested and received control of several regiments of black combat troops.
 Kennedy reports "Units of the black 92nd Division particularly suffered from poor preparation and the breakdown in command control.
 As the only black combat division, the 92nd Division entered the line with unique liabilities.
-It had been deliberately dispersed throughout several camps during its stateside training; some of its artillery units were summoned to France before they had completed their courses of instruction, and were never fully-equipped until after the Armistice; nearly all its senior white officers scorned the men under their command and repeatedly asked to be transferred.
+It had been deliberately dispersed throughout several camps during its stateside training; some of its artillery units were summoned to France before they had completed their courses of instruction, and were never fully equipped until after the Armistice; nearly all its senior white officers scorned the men under their command and repeatedly asked to be transferred.
 The black enlisted men were frequently diverted from their already attenuated training opportunities in France in the summer of 1918 and put to work as stevedores and common laborers."